 - Go with the low hanging fruit

-Approach usability testing like a pro by creating a simple, yet informative, Usability Testing Plan so you can share with your team and get a buy-in for doing testing as part of your design work.
+Approach usability testing like a pro by creating a simple, yet informative, Usability Testing Plan, which you can share with your team and get buy-in for doing testing as part of your design work.
 “Wait, do I have to sell this idea to my team?”
 The answer is YES!
-Part of the Agile spirit is working as a team, and because most people don’t see the value of it yet it’s important to make the case and explain why, what, and how you will test.
+Part of the Agile spirit is working as a team, and because most people don’t see the value of it yet, it’s important to make the case and explain why, what, and how you will test.

-The why - If your team is new to usability testing, brief them on the why is usability testing so important.
+The why - If your team is new to usability testing, brief them on why usability testing is so important.
 The point is to make everybody comfortable with the idea.

 The what - Think about the current needs of your project.
 This will

-help you evaluate what you should be testing and in which priority.
+help you evaluate what you should be testing and in what priority.

-Remember at this stage you want to keep it very high level.
+Remember, at this stage, you want to keep the plan at a very high level.

 The how - Will you use prototypes or live code to test?
 Will you

 Usability testing should be added as a design story in the project backlog.
 Actually, it should be multiple stories!
-Because the idea is to test little but test often (more on that in number 3), adding multiple stories in the backlog for usability testing will help the team prioritize and plan accordingly.
+The idea is to test little, but test often (more on that in number 3), so adding multiple stories in the backlog for usability testing will help the team prioritize and plan accordingly.

-Once the story is in the backlog, you can break it down into multiple tasks, like:
+Once the story is in the backlog, you can break it down into multiple tasks:

 - Defining the tasks to be tested